pondrejk/dizzer/leftover_notes.md

 * *Principle of Apprehension* – The structure and content of a The subjects of mental representations and reasoning are the main focus of cognitive science, so the principles for depicting information must be based on research in cognitive science.
 The apprehension principle underlies the importance of research in perception.
 These meta-principles underscore that the biggest challenge in choosing a visual representation is to find the right one (not just any one) for the reasoning task at hand. – naive scientism? lecturing birds how to fly...

+**weaponized design**
+@diehm2018weaponised

+– is facilitated by designers who are oblivious to the politics of digital infrastructure or consider their design practice output to be apolitical.

+This is weaponised design: electronic systems whose designs either do not account for abusive application or whose user experiences directly empower attackers.

+As platforms became more commodified – especially through mobile touch mediums – UX designers have progressively become more reliant on existing work, creating a feedback loop that promotes playfulness, obviousness and assumed trust at the expense of user safety.

+A user story is “a very high-level definition of a requirement, containing just enough information so that the developers can produce a reasonable estimate of the effort to implement it". (definition from @ambler2014user)

+When designing for the digital world, user stories ultimately determine what is or is not an acceptable area of human variation.
+The practice empowers designers and engineers to communicate via a common problem-focused language.
+But practicing design that views users through a politically-naive lens leaves practitioners blind to the potential weaponisation of their design.
+User-storied design abstracts an individual user from a person of lived experience to a collection of designer-defined generalisations.

+All intentionally-created systems have a set of things the designers consider part of the scope of what the system manages, but any nontrivial system has a broader set of impacts.
+Often, emergence takes the form of externalities — changes that impact people or domains beyond the designed scope of the system. @henriksenin2016frastructural

+Through inclusion, participatory design extends a design team’s focus beyond the hypothetical or ideal user, considering the interactions between users and other stakeholders over user stories.

+In particular, security research and user experience design have significant practice and goal overlap and this relationship is often antagonistic.
+Both fields primarily focus on the systems of wide-scale interactions between users and technology, but the goals of the two fields are diametrically opposed; design is to create the best possible experience for a user, security is to create the worst possible experience for an attacker.